Solving the Lack of Housing in Marin: Implementing Senate Bill 9 (SB 9)

 SB 9 became effective on January 1, 2022.
 Most cities and Marin County adopted temporary ordinances by 2022 to comply with the new law.
 Jurisdictions in Marin are in the process of adopting permanent regulations for qualified SB 9 projects.
 Compliance for the following towns has been variable, with some towns appearing to be very cooperative and others noncompliant.

 Here are links to the status for each town and unincorporated areas as of August 2023.
-Check town websites for updates.
+Check the town websites for updates.

 - Belvedere.
 Pending